-Refills on mail-order prescriptions.
-For refills, please contact your pharmacy 14 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.
+Refills on mail order prescriptions.
+For refills, please contact your pharmacy no less than 15 days before you think the drugs you have on hand will run out to make sure your next order is shipped to you in time.